ocaml/platform-blog/assemblage-intro.md

 `.cmi` in some case.

-They share 95% of the command-line arguments, but they are few differences that make then not easily interchangeable.
+They share 95% of the command-line arguments, but they have few differences that make them not easily interchangeable.
 The main one being the extension of input and output files: `cmi` and `cmo` for bytecode, `cmi` and `cmx` for native code.
-Then some command-line arguments works for one compiler and not the other, for instance, the `-for-pack` argument is mandatory in native code and optional in byte code, the `-vm-thread` only works in bytecode, etc.
+Then some command-line arguments work for one compiler and not the other, for instance, the `-for-pack` argument might be omitted in byte-code but is mandatory in native code, the `-vmthread` only works in bytecode, etc.

 FIXME: some options are passed on the command-line, other on the environment, other are side-effect.

 FIXME: introduce "compiler" libraries

-#### Pre-processors
+### Pre-processors

-Then, they are pre-processors story.
+Then, they is the pre-processors story.
 The two compilers accept a `-pp` and `-ppx` options which are used to run pre-processors such as `camlp5`, `camlp4[o|r][f]` (which is, confusingly enough, a newer version of `camlp5` which works for different variation of the OCaml syntax) and `ppx` re-writers.
 The compilers have a built-in support for these tools because they want to report potential errors relatively to the original source file and not of the pre-processed one.
-There is a "hack" which let you call the pre-processor
+There is a "hack" which let the pre-processors generate marshaled AST with precise source locations and let the compilers read this files:
-independently: the compilers accepts `-intf ASTFILE` and `-impl ASTFILE` arguments, where `FILE` is a dump of an implementation or signature AST with the correct source location and `camlp4` dumps such AST if no `-o` options is given and its standard output is redirected
+To do so, the compilers accepts `-intf ASTFILE` and `-impl ASTFILE` arguments, where `FILE` is a dump of an implementation or signature AST with the correct source location and `camlp4` dumps such AST if no `-o` options is given and its standard output is redirected